Mapping Life in 2020

 - Collect and curate data specific to my life

-- Develop a model for the expression of data document your process as a product
+- Develop a model for the expression of data and document the process as a final product

-In the final project for Visual Culture & Design graduate course, students were tasked to use data of their choice to create visual maps of their lives in 2020.
+In the final project for the Visual Culture & Design graduate course, students were tasked to use data of their choice to create maps that document their lives from 2019 to 2020.

 April – May 2021

 - Grid Systems in Graphic Design by Josef Müller-Brockman